mndillon/toki-pona-nanpa-linja-n/README.md

 - Numeric Cartouche [... nena ona ...]
 - Abbreviated Cartouche: [... ona ...]
 - Abbreviation #~: o...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
 - the negative indicator ...no... must only appear at the start of a number or exponent

 Word-splitting: